 What are the symptoms of coeliac disease?

-The inflammation in the lining of the small intestine stops food from being properly absorbed.
+The inflammation in the lining of the gut (small intestine) stops food from being properly absorbed.
 You then do not absorb nutrients very well into your body.
 A variety of symptoms may then develop.

 Symptoms first develop soon after weaning when the baby starts eating solid foods containing gluten.
 The baby may fail to grow or to gain weight.
 As food is not being absorbed properly, the stools (faeces) may be pale and bulky.
 Smelly diarrhoea may occur.
 The tummy (abdomen) may become swollen.
-The baby may have repeated vomiting.
+The baby may be sick (vomit) repeatedly.